 Applying occupancy estimation and modeling in wildlife conservation

 Occupancy modeling is a flexible and powerful approach for making inferences about wildlife populations and their status, trends, and dynamics in space and time.
-I am interested in understanding how these models are applied (and also how they can be mis-applied) in the context of wildlife conservation and management, how they should be adapted and interpreted within the context of the ecology of animals under study, and how researchers can make inferences from these models that maximizes their usefulness for conservation practitioners.
+We are interested in understanding how these models are applied (and also how they can be mis-applied) in the context of wildlife conservation and management, how they should be adapted and interpreted within the context of the ecology of animals under study, and how researchers can make inferences from these models that maximizes their usefulness for conservation practitioners.

 Berigan, W. J.†, G. M. Jones†, S. A. Whitmore, R. J. Gutiérrez, M. Z. Peery (2019) Cryptic wide-ranging movements lead to upwardly-biased occupancy in a territorial species.
 Journal of Applied Ecology 56: 470-480. †co-lead authors